michalsnik/aos/README.md

 ```

 There are several options that you can use to fit AOS perfectly into your project, you can pass one of three device types:
 `mobile` (phones and tablets), `phone` or `tablet`.
 This will disable AOS on those certains devices.
-But if you want make your own condition, simple type your statement insted of device type name:
+But if you want make your own condition, simple type your statement instead of device type name:

 ```javascript
   disable: window.innerWidth < 1024